microsoft/coyote/docs/get-started/using-coyote.md

 concurrency unit test, which is also available as a [video on YouTube](https://youtu.be/wuKo-9iRm6o).

-Once you are ready to dive in, you can start by reading the [core concepts](../concepts/non-determinism.md) behind Coyote and how it can be used to [test the concurrency in your code](../concepts/concurrency-unit-testing.md).
+Once you are ready to dive in, you read the [core concepts](../concepts/non-determinism.md) behind Coyote and how it can be used to [test the concurrency in your code](../concepts/concurrency-unit-testing.md).

 There are many tutorials and samples available for you to explore Coyote further!
 To build the samples, clone the [Coyote samples repo](http://github.com/microsoft/coyote-samples), then use the